 The University of Baltimore School of Law admits students to the LL.M.
 LOTUS program on a rolling basis and is now accepting applications.
-Applications must be submitted online.
+Applications may be submitted online or via mail.
 Applications are accepted year-round for a mid-August matriculation, but applicants are advised to apply early enough to complete any visa and language-testing requirements.
 Only complete applications can be considered.
 Orientation for enrolled students typically begins in mid- August; classes start at the end of August.
 New students begin in the fall semester only.

 - Please follow all instructions carefully.

 - All materials must be submitted in English.

 1. Visit the Law School Admission Council (LSAC) -- a clearing house for law admissions -- and take the following actions:

 - Create an account so that you can access the application for the LL.M.
 LOTUS program.

 - Pay the Credential Assembly Service fee through LSAC.
 Send all your transcripts to LSAC.If applicable, send an English translation of an official transcript for each college or university you attended.
 Letters of recommendation can be sent to LSAC or directly to UB.

 - Upload your Statement of Purpose (500-word maximum) and your resume.